 How can I learn more about breast cancer risk factors and ways to find breast cancer early, when treatment works best?

 You can also talk to your doctor, nurse, or other health care providers.
-You can also contact your American Cancer Society at 1-800-227-2345 or visit our Web site, www.cancer.org for information about all aspects of breast cancer, from causes and prevention, to diagnosis and treatment.
+The American Cancer Society has information about all aspects of breast cancer, from causes and prevention, to diagnosis and treatment.
+Contact us at 1-800-227-2345 or visit our website, www.cancer.org.